 As a homeowner, have you ever given thought to the fact that the crawlspace under your home may be costing you extra money, damaging your property, and creating a health hazard for you and your family?
 It’s likely that you can’t even remember the last time you’ve considered your

-home’s crawlspace, but this is truly something you need to think about, if you want to keep your family healthy and maintain the value of your home!
+home’s crawlspace or whether you need basement waterproofing, but this is something you need to think about, if you want to keep your family healthy and maintain the value of your home!

 But don’t just take it from me, this is something that the U.S. Department of Energy’s National Renewable Energy Laboratory has been addressing.
 In fact, research has shown that vented crawlspaces tend to increase the moisture level within the area, instead of keeping it dry.
 This is because crawlspaces typically collect moisture from such vents, as well as other sources, including rain runoff, overflowing gutters, leaky windows, groundwater saturation, or even plumbing leaks.
 All this increased moisture then condenses on the cooler wood surfaces of the

 floor framing, promoting fungal growth and wood rot damage.